Jaguar Land Rover is banking on a range of new plug-in hybrids to help boost its sales among user choosers.

 Rounding off the diesel offering is the D240.
 It does a much better job of hauling the Discovery Sport’s weight, but high CO2 emissions of 163g/km make it an uneconomical fleet choice.

 It’s the same story with the P200 and P250 petrols.
 While they are smooth and quiet, the company car tax proposition is poor.
 The plug-in hybrid is a clear winner for fleets.

 Unlike most SUVs, the Discovery Sport is a proper off-roader.
 It can climb, wade and negotiate obstacles that most SUVs in this segment could only dream of.

 While most drivers are unlikely to ever put these abilities to the test, the car has a feeling of robustness that other vehicles cannot offer.

 The improvements introduced as part of the facelift are immediately noticeable from behind the wheel.
 Not only does the new dashboard take the car a step closer to its bigger brother, the Disco Sport is now quieter, smoother and more agile thanks to its new underpinnings.

 Prices start at a reasonable £31,310, although climb rapidly north of £40k if you want decent spec, an automatic, four-wheel drive or more power.
 Plug-in hybrid models cost from £46,945.

 S models (from £34,160) get heated leather, sat-nav and LED headlights.
 There are also SE and HSE trims that provide more equipment.
 R-Dynamic models (from £41,500) have a sportier look, but are only available with all-wheel drive.

-The Discovery Sport has always been a popular model among user-choosers and this round of updates only elevate its desirability.
-Its high CO2 emissions – while not outrageous for the segment – might hamper its chances of appearing on choice lists though, at least until the PHEV arrives.
+The Discovery Sport has always been a popular model among user-choosers and this round of updates, including the new plug-in option, only elevate its desirability.

-Specification shown for Land Rover Discovery Sport D150 SE manual
+Specification shown for Land Rover Discovery Sport P300e R Dynamic SE